23 DIY Hacks to Burglar-Proof Your Home

 You can also retrofit an existing hinge by removing the center screws on both sides, inserting a finish screw through one side and allowing it to protrude about 1/4 in.
 Drill out the receiving hole slightly so that when the door is closed the finish screw head engages the other hinge.
 That way, even if the hinge pin is removed, the door can’t be taken off.

 Add Inexpensive Door and Window Alarms

 Keeping doors and windows locked is your first line of defense.
 Make wireless alarms your second.
 Burglars hate noises, so even a small alarm usually sends them running.
-The alarms are available at home centers.
-The alarms don’t provide the same security as pro-installed monitored systems since the wireless devices are activated by doors or windows opening (not glass breaking).
+Keep in mind that these alarms don’t provide the same security as professionally installed and monitored systems since the wireless devices are activated by doors or windows opening (not glass breaking).

 Install Door Reinforcement Hardware

 You can spend hundreds on a fancy “pick-proof” deadbolt for your burglar proof front door.
 But you’re kidding yourself if you think that’ll stop most burglars.
 The truth is, most don’t know how to pick a lock.
 They gain entry with one really well-placed kick or body slam that splits the doorjamb (and often the door as well), and they walk right in.
-You can stop burglars in their tracks by beefing up your door and jamb with reinforcing hardware.
+The good news is that that means you can stop burglars in their tracks by beefing up your door and jamb with reinforcing hardware.